DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Proposed Model

 \subsection{Definition of the Spatial Graph Elements}

-In order to improve our modeling capability of complex spatial relationships in road networks, as shown in Figure \ref{fig:adj-matrices}, we define two types of edge weight measures, in addition to distance, and build proper weighted adjacency matrices that can be used as the spatial block graph elements.
-For clarification, only the Prior 1 is currently known, and the other two are newly introduced in our work.
-Previous works \cite{chai2018bike,geng2019stmgcn,geng2019multi} defined multi-graphs on undirectional networks for the bike demand forecasting.
-In contrast, in our work, we define multi-graphs on directional networks for traffic speed forecasting based on the domain knowledge in the traffic area.
+Previous works \cite{chai2018bike,geng2019stmgcn,geng2019multi} defined multi-graphs on undirected networks for the bike demand forecasting.
+In contrast, in our work, we define multi-graphs on directed networks for traffic speed forecasting where spatial graph elements are adopted.
+In order to improve our modeling capability of complex spatial relationships in road networks, we define two types of edge weight measures in addition to distance, as shown in Figure \ref{fig:adj-matrices}, and build proper weighted adjacency matrices that can be used as the spatial block graph elements.
+In the following, we introduce three priors and the corresponding spatial graph elements.
+Only Prior 1 has been known, and the other two priors are newly introduced in our work.

-\textbf{Prior 1 \cite{tobler1970}}: Everything is related to everything else.
-But near things are more related than distant things.
+\textbf{Prior 1 \cite{tobler1970}}: \textit{Everything is related to everything else.
+But near things are more related than distant things.}

-\textbf{Graph 1 (Distance, $W_D$)}: We consider the distance $dist(i, j)$ as the shortest inter-link distance on the path.
+\textbf{Graph 1 (Distance, $W_D$)}: \textit{We consider the distance $dist(i, j)$ as the shortest inter-link distance on the path.
 When the link vectors are directly connected, i.e. $R^{end}_i$ = $R^{start}_j$, we calculate the distance as the average of the link lengths, i.e. $\frac{\left \| R_i \right \|_2 + \left \| R_j \right \|_2}{2}$.
 When the link vectors are not directly connected, $R^{end}_i$ $\neq$ $R^{start}_j$, the distance is evaluated based on the Dijkstra algorithm\cite{dijkstra1959note}.
-After all the pair-wise distances are evaluated, we define $W_D$ using the thresholded Gaussian kernel\cite{shuman2013graphsignal} as below, where $\sigma$ and $\kappa$ are hyperparameters.
+After all the pair-wise distances are evaluated, we define $W_D$ using the thresholded Gaussian kernel\cite{shuman2013graphsignal} as below, where $\sigma$ and $\kappa$ are hyperparameters.}

+Theoretically speaking, deep neural network can model any function according to universal approximation theorem\cite{cybenko1992approximation}.
+Therefore, one can argue that there must be a deep neural network that can achieve a high performance even when $W_D$ is modeled in a functional form different from Eq. (\ref{eq:Wdistance}).
+Nonetheless, the functional form in Eq. (\ref{eq:Wdistance}) has become the standard for modeling pair-wise distance~\cite{yu2017stgcn,lin2018predicting,li2017dcrnn,cui2018reachability} because it allows learning of the deep neural network parameters easier.
+Also, the thresholded Gaussian kernel weighting function shown in Eq. (\ref{eq:Wdistance}) is known as a common approach for defining the weight of an edge connecting vertices $i$ and $j$ when the edge weights are not naturally defined by an application~\cite{shuman2013graphsignal}.

-\textbf{Prior 2}: Distant links can be related depending on their directions.
-Links having the same directions might be more related than links having the opposite directions.
+\textbf{Prior 2}: \textit{Distant links can be related depending on their directions.
+Links having the same directions might be more related than links having the opposite directions.}